pagopa/terraform-azurerm-v3/monitoring_function/README.md

 Field `monitoring_configuration_encoded` is required to be passed using `jsonencode()` function details on its content can be found [here](https://github.com/pagopa/azure-synthetic-monitoring)

+**NB**: In addition to the properties defined above, `alertEnabled` can be specified to disable the alert on the specific monitoring configuration.
+See the example below for more details

 This module creates a table storage to save the provided monitoring configuration; if the private endpoint is enabled it requires the `table` private dns zone group

 ```hcl